topo-gps/ios-manual/en/maps/changing_map.rst

 If the newly chosen map has coverage in the previously shown area, the newly opened map is zoomed to the previously shown area.
 Otherwise, the newly opened map is zoomed to the area it covers.

+In MacOS you can also press Control-2 to switch to an alternative topographic map of the region, Control-3 to OpenStreetMap, Control-4 to aerial imagery, and Control-1 back to the topographic map.

 Scrolling out of covered area
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~